hariHp1532/flogo-add/README.md

-arithmetic operation - Activity
-This activity provides your Flogo app the ability to do arithmetic operation
+This activity provides your Flogo app

 Installation